RafayK-code/Ptr/README.md

 * Automatic memory managment (Memory is cleaned automatically)

 ### Usage
-Usage is simple, declare the pointer that you wish to use like any other class, you will create a heap allocated object that can be used like a regular pointer
+Usage is simple, declare the pointer that you wish to use like any other class, you will create a heap allocated object that can be used like a regular pointer.
+Scoped Pointers are unique, and cannot share a memory address.
+Reference Pointers can be used if you wish to have a heap allocated object, with multiple pointers pointing to it

+### Examples
+* Heap allocating using ScopedPtr<T>

 ```c++
 #include <iostream>
 #include "Ptr.h"